formbricks/design/README.md

 ### I want to suggest a design solution!

-Sweet, go ahead and great an issue!
+Sweet, go ahead and creat an issue!
 Please make sure to include the following information:
 - Problem statement — what is the problem you are trying to solve?
 Is it linked to any insights?
 - Hypothesis — what do you think can help solve this problem?
 - Impact & success metrics — how are you going to know that you have in fact solved it successfully?